 Create all materials natively within the Master Course shell.

 Create new items (e.g., syllabus, video lectures, etc.) directly within your new Master Course, and avoid copying content items from previous live courses.
 This ensures that all items in the Master Course are new items with no chance of future broken links.

 Consider storing content items in Content Collection.

-Content Collection can help you set up content for sharing with peer instructors and linking across courses and semesters, and can also be helpful if you regularly teach multiple sections of the same course, For more information on using Content Collection and Folder Organization see our related Experts Articles on those topics.
+The Content Collection can help you set up content for sharing with peer instructors and linking across courses and semesters, and it can also be helpful if you regularly teach multiple sections of the same course.
+For more information on using Content Collection and Folder Organization see our related Experts Articles on those topics.

 Course Copy or Export only from the Master Course.